 There’s no doubt that transitioning to life after sport can be a confusing and overwhelming process.
 This can be compounded if your transition triggers any previous, underlying, or new mental health issues.

 If you are feeling lost, confused or concerned about the transition process or about any mental health symptoms you are experiencing, the information fact sheets below could be a good place to start.

 Please note, these are information resources only.
-If you want to talk to us about your (or a loved one’s) transition out of sport, you can contact us at email@example.com to find out more about our programs and resources.
+If you (or a loved one) are struggling with transition out of sport, contact us at firstname.lastname@example.org for a referral to some helpful services.

 If you need to speak to someone about your mental health concerns, you can call one of the helplines listed on our mental health contacts page.
 If you or someone you know are in need of immediate help, please call 000 (or the emergency services in your country).

 1. This Mental Health in Life After Sport fact sheet highlights some key ways to keep mentally healthy while you are preparing to retire from sport, including:

 - how to support your immediate mental health

 - tips for keeping your emotional backpack light.